Table of Contents

 Pathophysiology of Thoracic Trauma

-It is a segment of the thoracic cage separated from the rest of the chest wall, usually represented by a free segment (at least two fractures per rib in at least two ribs) that is not contributing to lung expansion and thus is leading to inadequate ventilation.
-If large enough, it requires mechanical ventilation.
+It is a segment of the thoracic cage separated from the rest of the chest wall, usually represented by a free segment (at least two fractures per rib in at least two ribs) that does not contribute to lung expansion, leading to inadequate ventilation.
+If the free segment is large enough, the patient requires mechanical ventilation.

-The expansion of the chest wall during inspirations occurs, but the flail chest segment moves inwards because of the sucking effect of negative intrathoracic pressure leading to limited lung expansion and thus ineffective ventilation and hypoxia.
+The chest wall expands during inspiration.
+Still, the flail chest segment moves inwards because of the sucking effect of negative intrathoracic pressure, leading to limited lung expansion and thus ineffective ventilation and hypoxia.

-As force is needed to fracture ribs at multiple sites, these injuries are often associated with an extensive lung contusion, complicated by hemothorax and/or pneumothorax.
-It is the underlying injury that causes respiratory dysfunction, rather than the flail segment itself.
-If inadequate analgesia is performed, pain makes breathing shallow and worsens the ventilation further leading finally to airway collapse and pneumonia.
+Since force is needed to fracture ribs at multiple sites, these injuries are often associated with an extensive lung contusion, complicated by hemothorax and/or pneumothorax.
+It is an underlying injury that causes respiratory dysfunction rather than the flail segment itself.
+If analgesia is inadequate, pain makes breathing shallow and worsens the ventilation, leading to airway collapse and pneumonia.

-This is the collection of blood in pleural space.
-If it is a result of rib fracture, lung and minor venous injuries, then it is a self-limiting disease.
-In fewer cases, an arterial injury is the underlying cause, and requires surgical repair.
+Hemothorax refers to the collection of blood in the pleural space.
+If it is a result of rib fracture, lung, and minor venous injuries, then it is a self-limiting disease.
+In a few cases, an arterial injury is the underlying cause and requires surgical repair.

-The most serious aortic injury is aortic transection with imminent death.
-Other options are tear with dissection or pseudoaneurysm formation with potential recovery if cases of adequate management.
-These scenarios happen due to deceleration injury, when aortic arch and aorta move suddenly within the chest cavity and tear occurs most frequently distal to left subclavian artery origin.
+The most serious aortic injury is aortic transection, with imminent death.
+Other options are tearing with dissection or pseudoaneurysm formation with potential recovery if cases of adequate management.
+These scenarios happen due to deceleration injury when aortic arch and aorta move suddenly within the chest cavity, and tear occurs most frequently distal to left subclavian artery origin.

 Various injuries of heart that are roughly divided into:

-- Penetrating trauma presenting as cardiac tamponade: blood or other fluid rapidly collects in pericardial space, restricts cardiac motion, lowers output and leads to cardiac arrest and death if not managed promptly.
+- Penetrating trauma presenting as cardiac tamponade: blood or other fluid collects rapidly in the pericardial space, restricting cardiac motion, lowering output, and leading to cardiac arrest and death if not managed promptly

-Usually, it’s due to rapid blood flow increase from VCI to heart and consequent rise of intracardiac pressure.
-Myocardial contusion is a common injury in blunt cardiac trauma, and it usually includes trauma of left anterior descending artery.
-Rare injuries include trauma of valves, tendinous chords, rupture of papillary muscle and blunt pericardial rupture.
+Myocardial contusion is a common injury in blunt cardiac trauma.
+Usually, it includes trauma to the left anterior descending artery.
+Rare injuries include trauma to valves and tendinous chords, rupture of papillary muscle, and blunt pericardial rupture.

 Clinical Features of Thoracic Trauma

-Knowing that thoracic trauma may present itself in a very wide spectrum of clinical scenarios, and always having in mind that minor-injury appearing patients may be the ones with rapid deterioration and fatal outcome, one must very seriously and carefully evaluate every trauma patient.
+Thoracic trauma may present itself in a vast spectrum of clinical scenarios.
+Patients who present with what appear to be minor injuries may experience rapid deterioration and fatal outcome.
+Therefore, one must very thoughtfully and carefully evaluate every trauma patient.

-Primary estimation is roughly based to exclude Lethal Six, whereas secondary assessment is focused on Hidden Six.
+The primary assessment is roughly based on excluding the Lethal Six, whereas the secondary assessment is focused on including the Hidden Six.

 The following steps should be undertaken:

-- Rib fractures and flail segment: Pain and tachypnea, paradoxical movement in unintubated patients, crepitation on palpation of broken rib ends, as well as moderate to severe respiratory distress in proportion to injury extent.
+- Rib fractures and flail segment: Pain and tachypnea, paradoxical movement in patients who are not intubated, crepitation on palpation of broken rib ends, as well as moderate to severe respiratory distress in proportion to injury extent

-- Thoracic vertebral fractures: Important not to miss to assess it, could be presented by ‘step’ deformity or spinous process tenderness on palpation in the secondary survey.
-It’s important to include lateral thoracic spine X-ray or evaluate thoracic spine on CT scan done for general evaluation.
-The integrity of vertebral bodies and integrity of conceptual columns of the spinal column is evaluated.
+- Thoracic vertebral fractures: Could be presented by ‘step’ deformity or spinous process tenderness on palpation in the secondary survey.
+It’s important to include lateral thoracic spine X-ray or to evaluate the thoracic spine on a CT scan done for general evaluation.
+The integrity of vertebral bodies and the integrity of conceptual columns of the spinal column is evaluated

 Investigations for Thoracic Trauma

-- It’s used in the evaluation of the chest wall fracture, pneumothorax, hemothorax, lung contusion areas, widening of aortic arch shadow, diaphragmatic contour.
+This simple and fast method can be used initially to evaluate different thoracic structures.
+It is used to evaluate the chest wall fracture, pneumothorax, hemothorax, lung contusion areas, widening of aortic arch shadow, diaphragmatic contour.

-- A CT scan of the chest is considered the imaging diagnostic tool of choice in the assessment of thoracic injuries as it has high sensitivity and specificity.
+A CT scan of the chest is the imaging diagnostic tool of choice for assessing thoracic injuries as it has high sensitivity and specificity.
 Different thoracic structures can be evaluated with high accuracy to make decisions in the management of the patient.

-- It’s used in the examination of bone fractures, small pneumothorax, cardiac, aortic, pulmonary vessel injuries, pneumo and hematomediastinum, diaphragmatic rupture, lung contusions.
+It is used to examine bone fractures, small pneumothorax, cardiac, aortic, pulmonary vessel injuries, pneumo- and hemato-mediastinum, diaphragmatic rupture, and lung contusions.

-- Transthoracic echocardiography (TTE) is a very important diagnostic tool in the assessment of the cardiac injuries as it can show the pericardial effusion and reveal whether the patient is in echocardiographic findings of cardiac tamponading or not.
+Transthoracic echocardiography (TTE) is a very important diagnostic tool for assessing cardiac injuries since it can show pericardial effusion and reveal whether the patient is in echocardiographic findings of cardiac tamponade.

 Management of Thoracic Trauma

-Life threatening conditions are assessed and treated first; therefore, no imaging should delay treatment.
+Life-threatening conditions are assessed and treated first; therefore, imaging should not delay treatment.

-- Needle decompression is done by insertion of a 14 gauge, 5cm long needle in the second intercostal space in the mid-clavicle line.
-Once the needle decompression is done, the pleural space is decompressed then it’s time for further diagnosis exams and definitive management, which is the insertion of a formal chest drain.
+Needle decompression is done by inserting a 14 gauge, 5 cm long needle in the second intercostal space in the mid-clavicle line.
+After the needle decompression, the pleural space is decompressed.
+Further diagnostic exams and definitive management, such as the insertion of a formal chest drain, can then be completed.

-- Immediate management – supplemental (100%) oxygen, flap-valve dressing, insertion of a chest drain and applying of occlusive dressing to the wound.
+Immediate management – supplemental (100%) oxygen, flap-valve dressing, insertion of a chest drain, and applying an occlusive dressing to the wound.

-- 100% oxygen, followed by insertion of intercostal chest drain and maintenance of circulating volume.
+The patient should receive 100% oxygen, followed by the insertion of an intercostal chest drain and maintenance of the circulating volume.

-- If needed, a needle pericardiocentesis can be performed by insertion of a large bore needle between the xiphisternum and left subcostal margin.
-Evacuation of even a small amount of blood (such as 50ml) could improve the situation.
+If needed, a needle pericardiocentesis can be performed by insertion of a large-bore needle between the xiphisternum and left subcostal margin.
+Evacuating even a small amount of blood (such as 50 ml) could improve the situation.

-- If pericardiocentesis fails, urgent surgery and decompression is necessary.
-When pericardiocentesis is done, a severe danger of damage to coronary vessels is present.
+If pericardiocentesis fails, urgent surgery and decompression are necessary.
+When pericardiocentesis is done, there is a risk of severe damage to coronary vessels.

 Simple rib fracture

-- It is treated by analgesia and targeted physiotherapy in order to prevent complication due to inadequate respirations.
+It is treated by analgesia and targeted physiotherapy in order to prevent complications due to inadequate respiration.
 Special focus should be on underlying conditions.